-“Finance can, and does, make things better,” says Maureen O’Hara, Johnson Graduate School of Management.
+“Finance can, and does, make things better,” says Maureen O’Hara, Graduate School of Management.
 “But many people don’t really understand finance, so they often assume that if something bad happens in the financial markets, it’s because banks or financial institutions are evil.
 They don’t realize that the financial system is complex, and that sometimes markets go up and sometimes they go down.
 How we design our markets, their structure, is extremely important.
 When markets become fragile, bad things happen.”

 Prohibiting Speculative Bets